Mrs. Ruth Ball

 Mrs. Hazel Russell

-Russell Child Development Center (RCDC) began in 1965 when a group of parents and concerned citizens in Garden City, Kansas opened a daycare facility for children of all ages with developmental disabilities.
+Russell Child Development Center (RCDC) began in 1965 when a group of parents and concerned citizens in Garden City, Kansas, opened a daycare facility for children of all ages with developmental disabilities.
 The first location was the Optimist Building.
-Later, Mrs. Ruth Ball rented the home of her parents, Vashti and Marion Russell (pictured at left), to the facility for $1 a year asking only that it be named in their honor.
-Thus, the name “Russell” Child Development Center.
-This home was later lost to urban renewal and RCDC moved three more times, settling at 621 Garden City Avenue for a number of years.
+Later, Mrs. Ruth Ball rented the home of her parents Vashti and Marion Russell, to RCDC for $1 a year, asking that it be named in their honor.
+Thus, the name "Russell" Child Development Center.
+This home was later lost to urban renewal, and RCDC moved three more times, settling at 621 Garden City Avenue for several years.

-In 1976 RCDC began enrolling children of preschool age after the passage of the Federal Individuals with Disabilities Education Act (IDEA) required schools to assume the responsibility of providing Special Education services to all eligible children of school age.
-As RCDC outgrew its home on Garden City Avenue, plans for a new preschool facility were made.
+In 1976 RCDC began enrolling children of preschool age after the passage of the Federal Individuals with Disabilities Education Act (IDEA), requiring schools to assume responsibility for providing Special Education services to all eligible children of school age.
+As RCDC outgrew its home on Garden City Avenue, plans were made for a new preschool facility.
 The original Community Development Block Grant building at 714 Ballinger opened for classes in 1980.
-In 1992, IDEA added a new requirement for schools to provide Special Education services to children beginning at the age of three.
-By 1996, RCDC was providing Early Intervention to children aged birth to three under a new provision of the IDEA.
-Since that time, the shift has been made from providing primarily center-based services for infants and toddlers with special needs to direct supports in the more natural environments of their homes, child care settings and community environments in thirteen Southwest Kansas counties.
-These services are now known as RCDC’s tiny-k Program.
+In 1992, IDEA added a new requirement for schools to provide Special Education services to children beginning at the age of three, so children in that age group also transitioned to school-based services.
+By 1996, the agency focused solely on providing Early Intervention services to children birth to age three under a new provision of the IDEA, Part C. Over time, practices shifted from providing primarily center-based services for infants and toddlers with special needs to offering direct intervention supports involving caregivers in the natural environments of their homes, child care settings, and community spaces.
+These services are now known as RCDC's tiny-k Program.